Mbaruku2003/alx-low_level_programming/0x1E-search_algorithms/README.md

-ll delve into algorythms that help one search in data structures
+ll delve into algorythms that help one search in data structuress